jaade0587/jaade0587/Diffie-Hellmann File Transfer/README.md

 python3 dh-proxy.py -l 8000 REAL_SERVER_IP 9000

-Then point the eft-dh.py client at the proxy instead of the real server.
+Then configure the eft-dh.py client to connect to the proxy instead of the real server.

 **Output Files**